 History of the Women's & Gender Studies Program at UNI

-In the midst of the Women's Movement in 1976, Dr. Glenda Riley and Dr. Grace Ann Hovet, professors of History and English, respectively, sought to change things at UNI.
-With the signatures of 300 students and 25 faculty, Dr. Glenda Riley and Dr. Grace Ann Hovet successfully instituted a minor in Women's Studies, even despite skepticism that Women's Studies was, to quote "a fad, a phase, and doesn't belong in academics."The early stages of the program featured a core curriculum in the History of Women in the United States, Images of Women in Literature and Human Relationships and Sexuality and Psychology of Human Differences.
+In 1976, in the midst of the second wave of the U.S. Women's Movement, Dr. Glenda Riley and Dr. Grace Ann Hovet, professors of History and English respectively, sought to change things at UNI.
+With the signatures of 300 students and 25 faculty, Drs.
+Riley and Hovet successfully instituted a minor in what was then called Women's Studies, even despite skepticism that Women's Studies was, to quote "a fad, a phase, and doesn't belong in academics."The early stages of the program featured a core curriculum in the History of Women in the United States, Images of Women in Literature and Human Relationships and Sexuality and Psychology of Human Differences.
 The program was sustained with the creation of a Women's Center, which was established in Baker Hall 317.
 Here, interested students could find books relevant to women and women's studies, and discuss topics from androgyny to women's health, to assertiveness training.
 Dr. Glenda Riley continued to direct the program until leaving UNI.

-After Dr. Glenda Riley's departure, the women's studies program continued to evolve with new courses and new directors.
+After Dr. Glenda Riley's departure, the Women's Studies program continued to evolve with new courses and new directors.
 Dr. Elaine Kalmar and Dr. Donna Thompson held the program together in the late 1980s.
-Women's History months showcased the work of scholars such as Dr. Rosemary Reuther, a feminist theologian, and preeminent Dr. Betty Friedan.
+Women's History Months showcased the work of scholars such as Dr. Rosemary Reuther, a feminist theologian, and preeminent Dr. Betty Friedan.

 In 1989, the program had a sparse 5 minors.
 By 1993, there were 53.
-For this, we owe many thanks to the hard work of Dr. Martha Reineke, who directed the program from 1990 to 1994, at which point she developed and implemented a Masters Program in Women's Studies and directed it until 1999.
+For this, we owe many thanks to the hard work of Dr. Martha Reineke, who directed the program from 1990 to 1994, at which point she developed and implemented a Masters program in Women's Studies and directed it until 1999.
 Additionally, Dr. Reineke established CROW Forum, or the Current Research on Women, among a myriad of other programs.

-In January 2005, the Women's Studies Advisory Board voted to change the name of the Women's Studies Program to the Women's and Gender Studies Program.
+In January 2005, the Women's Studies Advisory Board voted to change the name of the Women's Studies program to the Women's and Gender Studies program.
 This change reflects more clearly the current focus of the Program in terms of teaching and faculty research, as well as the future direction of the Program.
 The name change took affect in the Fall of 2006.
 Finally, in 2006, a full time director position was created, and the program changed its name to Women's and Gender Studies, as it continues to evolve along the needs of its students and current research in the field of feminism.